 - The Collaboration shall meet at least once per month or at any time as deemed necessary by one of the members of the Collaboration for accelerated attainment of the Purpose.
 The Collaboration may meet in person or by video or audio conference, and each Collaboration member shall bear the expense of its representative’s participation in Collaboration meetings.

-- Funding (Template Collaboration Agreement with WHO §13, similar provisions in WHO Standard Framework Memorandum of Understanding §3)
+Funding (Template Collaboration Agreement §13, similar provisions in Standard Framework Memorandum of Understanding §3)

 - Unless expressly specified otherwise in the Agreement, each Party will be responsible for covering all the costs it incurs in the set up and implementation of the activities under this Agreement.
 Any given expense or cost can only be committed in writing by the Party responsible for paying the cost in question.
 In no case can one Party commit and expense on behalf of another Party, without the prior written consent of that other Party.